SamanthaOrizabal/DiscordHackweek-TeamUp/README.md

 ### Features
 - Notifications: get notified by private message
 - Groups: create groups based on custom events, games or gatherings
-- Database: all data is stored in MongoDB to allow our bot to run on multiple servers
+- Database: all data is stored in a database to allow our bot to run on multiple servers and keep track of events even if it goes offline
-- Filters: filter groups by game
+- Filters: search for groups to play with by game
-- Simplicity: only 2 commands to use!

 ## Commands
 Here are the commands available.
 Our prefix is **tu?**